ropensci/roweb/tutorials/taxize_tutorial.md

 #> [1] "family"
 ```

 If we find a direct match (here *Gammarus roeseli*), we are lucky.
-But we can also match Gammaridae with *Gammarus roeseli*, but on a lower taxonomic level.
-A more comprehensive and realistic example (matching a trait table with an abundance table) is given in the vignette on matching.
+But we can also match Gammaridae with *Gammarus roeseli*, but on a lower taxonomic level

 <section id="citing">